CLEARSY/b2rust/README.md

 ## Compilation

-You will need to have installed the dependencies before building b2rust.
-You also need a C++ compiler and CMake.
+You need a C++ compiler, the CMake build system.
+The first build should be done while online so that the dependencies may be downloaded and compiled.

 Create a directory for the compilation artifacts, and move to that library: